Tigers vs. Guardians: Betting Trends, Records ATS, Home/Road Splits

 - The Tigers have been victorious in five, or 35.7%, of the 14 contests they have been chosen as underdogs in this season.

-- Detroit has a record of 5-8, a 38.5% win rate, when it's set as an underdog of +105 or more by bookmakers this season.
+- Detroit has a record of 5-9 in games where bookmakers have it as underdogs of at least +100 on the moneyline.

-- Bookmakers have implied with the moneyline set for this matchup that the Tigers have a 48.8% chance of pulling out a win.
+- Sportsbooks have implied with the moneyline set for this matchup that the Tigers have a 50% chance of pulling out a win.

 - So far this season, Detroit and its opponents have hit the over in nine of its 14 games with a total.